 People are often referred to as the most important asset of a company, data now as the oil of the 21st century.
 It is therefore not surprising that people analytics is seen as a crucial factor in human resource management practice.
 Instead of listening to intuition and gut feeling, analytical approaches and insights can now drive decision-making in companies.
 People analytics facilitates this data-driven decision-making to improve decision quality in various areas of HR such as employee engagement, recruitment, performance management, and leadership.

 Data Science fundamentally changes the organization of a company and managers need to consider how they govern analytics within the organization.
 The entry barrier of data science initiatives is still very high for many companies and it is not yet to be a silver bullet for organizational performance.
 On the one hand, there is a lack of know-how and well-established routines, and on the other hand, organizational inertia, difficulties in recruiting the right people and other inhibiting aspects are often observed.

-In this course you will learn how to overcome organizational barriers and acquire the knowledge and skills necessary to define and/or manage data science divisions within your organization.
+In this course you will learn the basic principles of organizational behavior and change management in context of data science.
+In particular, we will discuss how to increase data literacy, overcome organizational barriers and acquire the knowledge and skills necessary to define and/or manage data science divisions within your organization.
 You will be able to carefully consider data governance structures and demonstrate how data-driven decisions can be integrated into a business organization.

 The course aims to balance theory and practical application by focusing on theories that can be applied to real-world organizational problems in context of analytics.
 Further topics are data governance, teamwork and successful team leadership.